-Second appeal secures permission for affordable homes in Ansley
+Second appeal secures planning permission for affordable homes in Ansley

 Muller Property Group has secured overall planning for 149 homes in Ansley on land north of Nuthurst Crescent.
 This follows two successive appeal hearings against North Warwickshire Council over the site’s separate housing phases.